Pacific island states pushed aside in race for UN funds: Kiribati

 The low-lying South Pacific island nation of Kiribati has an average height of 2 m.
 (6-1/2 feet) above sea level, making it one of the countries most vulnerable to rising waters and other climate change effects.

-Pita said some regional organizations with the expertise to assist in attaining funds prioritize "big staff with big salaries", meaning some funds never reached where they were meant to.
+Pita said some regional organisations with the expertise to assist in attaining funds prioritise "big staff with big salaries", meaning some funds never reached where they were meant to.

 Most Pacific island states get funds from richer nations or multilateral development banks to deal with impacts from climate change, such as coastal erosion and salinisation.